15 Best Iranian Movies to Learn Persian

 Asghar Farhadi is my favorite Iranian director.
 And why not?

 He has made some of the best Iranian movies through incredible stories.
-His filmmaking skills is unmatched.
+His filmmaking skills are unmatched.

 If you want to enjoy a tremendous Farsi flick, look nowhere else!

-After living four years separately, Ahmad arrives in Paris to complete the divorce procedure.
-During his short stay, he found the uneasy relationship between Marie and her daughter Lucie.
+After living separately for four years, Ahmad arrives in Paris to complete the divorce procedure.
+During his short stay, he finds the relationship between Marie and her daughter, Lucie, uneasy.

-While the scenes give a skein of emotion connecting them, but now Marie wants to move on by marrying another man, Samir.
+While the scenes give a skein of emotion connecting them, Marie now wants to move on by marrying another man, Samir.

 And the new guy himself was involved in an unresolved traumatic relationship with his ex-wife.

-The second half is full of mystery and a thought-provoking message about the past in the present — A must-watch movie to learn Persian.
+The second half is full of mystery and a thought-provoking message about the past in the present—a must—watch movie for those who want to learn Persian.

 14. Close-Up (1990)

-Close-up is a true story of a real-life person arrested for impersonating famous Iranian director Mohsen Makhmalbaf.
+Close-up is the story of a real-life person who was arrested for impersonating the famous Iranian director Mohsen Makhmalbaf.

 The movie follows the trial of Hossein Sabzian, charged with fraud.